RegexRiddler/Noroff-FinalCA/README.md

 Note: If you register a new user the demo user will be overwritten until you local storage is deleted.

 That's it!
-You have successfully installed the angular-dashboard project.
+You have successfully installed the MTG Card Search project.